Ray743/The-Seeker/Readme.md

 The frontend is the user-facing part of the application, built for speed and responsiveness.

-* **Built with React + Vite & Tailwind CSS:** A modern JavaScript library and a fast build tool for developing single-page applications.
+* **Built with React + Vite:** A modern JavaScript library and a fast build tool for developing single-page applications.
 * **Hosting:** The static site is hosted on **GitHub Pages**.
 * **Dynamic Data:** It dynamically fetches job data from the **FastAPI backend** using API endpoints.